CSCI1090-S24/ps2/README.md

 ## Part 1

-You are going to create a simple Python program.
+First, you are going to create a Python file in IDLE.
 Here's how to do that.
 You will be doing this for parts 2, 3, and 4, as well, so pay attention.

 1. Launch IDLE.
 2. Go to `File -> New file`.
 A new window will open.